- Movable furniture can be configured for multiple uses, such as lecture-style teaching, or student group collaborative work.

 - Wall-mounted monitors and movable whiteboards can aid students during collaborative group work.

-- The recommendations below are based on interviews with instructors, and observations of courses utilizing College of Engineering flexible learning spaces and classrooms.
+- The recommendations below are based on interviews with instructors, and observations of courses utilizing Michigan Engineering flexible learning spaces and classrooms.

 Movable Tables and Chairs